 - 7.2.
-The Neighbourhood Plan has a limited plan period (although it is hoped that policies will roll forward with future revisions), however within that timeframe, many changes are expected to impact our lives.
+Within the timeframe of the Neighbourhood Plan has a limited plan period (although it is hoped that policies will roll forward with future revisions), however within that timeframe, many changes are expected to impact our lives.
 A number of emerging technologies look set to make considerable changes which would impact on air quality, levels of pollution, and create more opportunities for sustainable living. - 7.3.
-Charlton residents, as evidenced by the survey, appreciate the rural nature of the parish, the lakes, and our natural resources.
+Charlton rR esidents, as evidenced by the survey, appreciate the rural nature of the parishPlan Area, the lakes, and our natural resources.
 It is considered from survey and consultation feedback that most will sign up to supporting measures for a cleaner environment, and improved natural habitats.